 Across those 5 studies they say that the Tramadol was well tolerated, and that the side effects experienced were only mild.

 Although in my view when one study says that 28.1% reported nausea, I wonder what the meaning of ‘well tolerated’ actually is!

 These are the main side effects that guys reported:

 - erectile dysfunction

-- They only know how well it works, and how safe it is, up to 18 weeks.
-So the long-term effectiveness and safety of using tramadol is still not known.
+- The long-term effectiveness and safety of using Tramadol is still not known.

 They quote another piece of research from 1999 as saying that in the United States the rate of addiction is 1 in 100,000.
 Something the review article also mentions, though they also say that’s a significant number.

 It appears from looking at other sources also, the risk is mainly with people who have a history of drug abuse.